aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 ### Sign a Document

-Aspose.Words allows you to sign a DOC, DOCX, or ODT document digitally using the [Sign](https://reference.aspose.com/words/net/aspose.words.digitalsignatures/digitalsignatureutil/sign/#sign/) method and [SignOptions](https://reference.aspose.com/words/net/aspose.words.digitalsignatures/signoptions/) properties.
+Aspose.Words allows you to sign a DOC, DOCX, XPS, or ODT document digitally using the [Sign](https://reference.aspose.com/words/net/aspose.words.digitalsignatures/digitalsignatureutil/sign/#sign/) method and [SignOptions](https://reference.aspose.com/words/net/aspose.words.digitalsignatures/signoptions/) properties.

 The following code example shows how to sign documents using a certificate holder and sign options: